 Didn’t think you’d see water on the list, did you?
-While water may not posses any miraculous healing powers to cure neuropathy, it can help prevent pain from worsening due to inflammation.
+While water may not possess any miraculous healing powers to cure neuropathy, it can help prevent pain from worsening due to inflammation.
 A lack of water can lead to muscle spasms and blood thickening – which can cause inflammation and disturb areas that are already more susceptible to pain.
 Staying adequately hydrated helps your body’s various organisms and systems perform their roles more effectively and can create a better sense of well-being.

 So there you have – those are 10 things you can incorporate into your diet today to help relieve some of the symptoms of your neuropathy and give your nerves their best chance at fighting back and healing.
 What foods has your doctor recommended as part of a holistic approach to fighting neuropathy?
-Share you answers with us below or leave a comment on our Facebook page!
+Share your answers with us below or leave a comment on our Facebook page!
 We’d love to hear from you.